-In addition to the above, all of our executive officers have certain duties to Inspired Entertainment, Inc. ("Inspired"), including but not limited to fiduciary and/or contractual duties.
-As a result, our officers will have certain duties to offer acquisition opportunities to Inspired before we can pursue such opportunities.
+In addition to the above, our executive officers, including our Executive Chairman and our Chief Executive Officer, have certain duties to Inspired Entertainment, Inc. ("Inspired"), a global gaming technology company, including but not limited to fiduciary and/or contractual duties.
+As a result, our executive officers will have certain duties to offer acquisition opportunities to Inspired before we can pursue such opportunities.
 However, we do not expect these duties to present a significant conflict of interest with our search for a Business Combination.
 In addition, our executive officers are not required to commit any specified amount of time to our affairs, and, accordingly, will have conflicts of interest in allocating management time among various business activities, including identifying potential business combinations and monitoring the related due diligence.
 Moreover, our executive officers have time and attention requirements with respect to their duties to Inspired.